1. Why support World Land Trust?

 Before donating to any charity, it’s important to do your research.
 Review their annual reports, learn about their staff and trustees, and assess their conservation credentials.
 Here’s what we believe sets WLT apart:

--Focus on existing: Whilst we have a reforestation programme, it is always better to preserve what nature already has and so we prioritise saving existing, ecologically rich habitats first.
+- Focus on existing: Whilst we do have a reforestation programme, we prioritise saving existing, ecologically rich habitats first.

--Donor Choice: You can earmark your donation for specific projects, ensuring your support goes exactly where you intend.
-Read about our current projects here.
+- Donor Choice: You can earmark your donation for specific projects, ensuring your support goes exactly where you intend.

-You can support WLT by joining our WLT Friends programme with a regular donation to our Action Fund.
-By pledging a monthly gift of £5 or more via Direct Debit, WLT Friends provide vital, reliable funding that helps us plan and deliver long-term conservation projects, such as land purchases to protect threatened habitats.
+World Land Trust (WLT) doesn’t run a traditional membership scheme.
+Instead, we encourage supporters to make regular donations through our WLT Friends programme.
+By pledging a monthly gift of £5 or more via Direct Debit, WLT Friends provide vital, predictable funding that helps us plan and deliver long-term conservation projects, such as land purchases to protect threatened habitats.

 WLT Friends are at the heart of our work.
 Their ongoing commitment inspires others, including individuals and corporate partners, to support our mission.